 All Focus Electrics are fitted with dual front, front side and full-length side curtains in addition to traction and stability control systems and a tire pressure monitoring system.

 The Focus Electric's main rival is the Nissan Leaf, which offers similar range capabilities in a uniquely styled package.
-The diminutive Mitsubishi i is also an option for those who only need subcompact space and a range of 62 miles, while the Chevrolet Volt provides an environmentally-friendly electric powertrain in addition to a range-extending gasoline motor.
+The diminutive Mitsubishi i is also an option for those who only need subcompact space and a range of 62 miles, while the Chevrolet Volt provides an environmentally-friendly electric powertrain in addition to a range-extending gasoline engine.
+Buyers can also look at the Chevrolet Bolt, which is more expensive but also a much more accomplished electric car.